rithchard/PythonFakeUserAgents/README.md

 # PythonFakeUserAgents
-Get the most common user agents for Python
+Get the most common User-Agent for Python

 ### Usage
 ```bash